DHRI-Curriculum/Text_Classification/README.md

 This workshop will review key concepts for understanding how machine learning works, and walk participants through the process of analyzing data using statistical and machine learning methods.

-_Much gratitude to Kelsey Chatlosh, Lisa Rhody, and Micheal Grossberg for substantive feedback that worked its way into content._
+_Much gratitude to Kelsey Chatlosh, Lisa Rhody, and Michael Grossberg for substantive feedback that worked its way into content._

 [Get Started >>>](sections/introduction.md)